 Testing for mold can be very expensive.
 If you see mold in your home, you can do a general cleanup of the area.
 Be sure to wear a dust mask, safety goggles, and rubber gloves.

-For more information about mold and effective ways to clean up mold obtain a copy of the document titled, “Mold in My Home, What Do I Do?”
+For more information about mold and effective ways to clean up mold visit the United States Environmental Protection Agency (EPA) website page titled, "Mold Cleanup in Your Home."

 - Radon – Radon is a radioactive gas.
 It is colorless, tasteless, and odorless.
 Most soils contain radon which comes from the decay of uranium.
 Radon can seep into a home and once it is inside the home it becomes trapped.
 It can even seep into your water supply.

 Exposure to radon over a long period of time can lead to lung cancer.

 You must test for radon in order to know if your home has a high level of radon.
 If you discover that your home has a high level of radon, then the U.S. Environmental Protection Agency (EPA) and the California Department of Public Health (CDPH) recommend that you try to reduce the levels by installing a mitigation system.

 For information on purchasing radon testing kits or to find a professional to test for radon in your home, visit the CDPH website at:

 A contingency is a condition that has to be met before the transaction can be complete.